cedar-book/dev.bitshares.works-ts/index.md

 ### Installation and build
 - Know the code Dependencies
-- Download a target brance progran and Install
+- Download a target branch program and Install
     - Use Phython
     - Use BitShares-Core (C++)
     - (**add each link)